idea2app/Next-Bootstrap-ts/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes][27] can be accessed on http://localhost:3000/api/hello.
+[API routes][24] can be accessed on http://localhost:3000/api/hello.
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes][28] instead of React pages.
+Files in this directory are treated as API routes instead of React pages.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation][29] - learn about Next.js features and API.
+- [Next.js Documentation][25] - learn about Next.js features and API.
-- [Learn Next.js][30] - an interactive Next.js tutorial.
+- [Learn Next.js][26] - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository][31] - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository][27] - your feedback and contributions are welcome!

 ## Deployment